alexjercan/tatr.nvim/tasks/20260401-141445/TASK.md

 // TODO(20260330-160000): Implement nvim plugin to create task and link from editor
 ```

-Also see [../20260401-135508/TASK.md](Implement a nvim command that will insert
+Also see [Implement a nvim command that will insert a task as a TODO
-a task as a TODO comment) for more details.
+comment](../20260401-135508/TASK.md) for more details.